 The timing of these measures coincides with a growing strike movement among educators, including along the US-Mexico border in the state of Arizona.

-Responding to Trump’s proposal to deploy troops to his state, Arizona Governor Greg Ducey tweeted: “Arizona welcomes the deployment of National Guard to the border.
+Responding to Trump’s proposal to deploy troops to his state, Arizona Governor Doug Ducey tweeted: “Arizona welcomes the deployment of National Guard to the border.
 Washington has ignored this issue for too long and help is needed.
 For Arizona, it’s all about public safety.”

-Ducey welcomes the sending of the National Guard because it sends a message to the state’s protesting teachers that the state is prepared to prosecute the interests of the capitalist class with force of violence.
+Ducey welcomes the sending of the National Guard because it sends a message to the state’s protesting teachers that the state is prepared to prosecute the interests of the capitalist class with force and violence.
 Ducey recently rejected teachers’ demands for a wage increase.
 Arizona cities like Yuma (population 95,000) and Tucson (530,000) are close to the border and could be used as staging centers for the National Guard.
-Teachers driving to protests in the capitol Phoenix may be waved down and subject to searches by guardsmen at checkpoints.
+Teachers driving to protests in the capital Phoenix may be waved down and subject to searches by guardsmen at checkpoints.

 All of this would be aimed at intimidating workers from advancing their demands for wages and a fully funded public education system.
-Thirty-five years ago, in 1983, Arizona’s Democratic Governor Bruce Babbit deployed hundreds of National Guard soldiers to crush a strike of copper workers at Phelps Dodge in the towns of Morenci, Ajo, Clifton, and Douglas.
+Thirty-five years ago, in 1983, Arizona’s Democratic Governor Bruce Babbitt deployed hundreds of National Guard soldiers to crush a strike of copper workers at Phelps Dodge in the towns of Morenci, Ajo, Clifton, and Douglas.

 The authors also recommend: